Kotlin/kotlinx.serialization/docs/formats.md

 <!--- TEST -->

-In [ProtoBuf diagnostic mode](https://protogen.marcgravell.com/decode) the first 2 lines on output is equivalent to
+In [ProtoBuf diagnostic mode](https://protogen.marcgravell.com/decode) the first 2 lines in the output are equivalent to

 ```
 Field #1: 0A String Length = 3, Hex = 03, UTF8 = "Tom" Field #2: 12 String Length = 3, Hex = 03, UTF8 = "123"
 Field #1: 0A String Length = 5, Hex = 05, UTF8 = "Jerry" Field #3: 1A String Length = 3, Hex = 03, UTF8 = "789"
 ```

-You should note that each group of `oneof` types should be tied to exactly one data class, and try not to reuse it in another data class.
+You should note that each group of `oneof` types should be tied to exactly one data class, and it is better not to reuse it in another data class.
 Otherwise, you may get id conflicts or `IllegalArgumentException` in runtime.

 #### Alternative

-You don't always need to apply the `@ProtoOneOf` form in your class for messages with `oneof` fields, if this class is only used as a deserialize target.
+You don't always need to apply the `@ProtoOneOf` form in your class for messages with `oneof` fields, if this class is only used for deserialization.

-For example, the following class
+For example, the following class:

 ```
 @Serializable